Thank you for visiting my website!

 Unfortunately, I am not currently able to ship to any countries in the EU due to difficulties with import restrictions.

-Right now, the website is set up to accept orders from Canada, Australia, Ireland, Norway, and Germany; if you are interested in purchasing something and you live outside of those regions,
+Right now, the website is set up to accept orders from Canada, Australia, and Norway; if you are interested in purchasing something and you live outside of those regions,

 before trying to place an order, please send me an email at jpspindleworks@gmail.com and I will do my best to work with you to get you what you want.